 Currie will take up his position from 1 October 2017.

-chance to win a cash prize.
+you the chance to win a cash prize.
 We just want you to show some nerve.
 Head to mtv.co.uk/nerve to choose a dare, then share it at @MTVUK with #MTVGOTNERVE to enter.
 Are you ready to play? .
-The voice-over was accompanied by scenes from the film, including
+The voice-over was accompanied by scenes from the

 The ad was given a post-9 pm scheduling restriction by Clearcast, which meant that it should not be shown before 9 pm or in or around programmes made for, or likely to be of particular appeal to, children.